Canadian Baptist Ministries: Precedents

 The Canadian Baptist Foreign Mission Board (CBFMB) was founded in 1912.
 It was renamed as Canadian Baptist Overseas Missions Board (CBOMB) on May 1, 1970, and later as Canadian Baptist International Ministries (CBIM) in 1990.

 Efforts to form a national Baptist ecclesiastical body date back to 1900.
 Delegates from across Canada met in Winnipeg and established the National Baptist Convention of Canada.
 Inexplicably, the Convention never met again.
 As such, no national Baptist organization existed in Canada for a long time until 1944.
-In that year, the Baptist Federation of Canada (BFC) was established at Saint John, New Brunswick, by the Canadian Baptists of Ontario and Quebec (CBOQ), the Canadian Baptists of Western Canada (CBWC), and the Canadian Baptists of Atlantic Canada (CBAC).
-The Canadian Baptists of Ontario and Quebec, the Canadian Baptists of Western Canada, and the Canadian Baptists of Atlantic Canada.
+In that year, the Baptist Federation of Canada (BFC) was established at Saint John, New Brunswick by the Canadian Baptists of Ontario and Quebec (CBOQ), the Canadian Baptists of Western Canada (CBWC), and the Canadian Baptists of Atlantic Canada (CBAC).
 They were joined by the Union of French Baptist Churches of Canada in 1970.

 In 1947, the CBOQ authorized the ordination of women ministers and Muriel Spurgeon Carder was the first ordained woman.
 In the CBAC, Josephine Moore was the first in 1954.
 In the CBWC, Mae Benedict was the first in 1959.

 The Baptist Federation was renamed as Canadian Baptist Federation (CBF) in 1982.

 In 1995, the Canadian Baptist International Ministries joined the Canadian Baptist Federation.
 The merger made the Federation be renamed as Canadian Baptist Ministries, its current name.

 Statistics

-According to a census published by the association in 2023, it claimed 971 churches and 81,685 members.
+According to a census published by the Baptist World Alliance, CBM claimed 912 churches and 70,616 members.